Scriptim/AdventOfCode2023/README.md

-# Advent of Code 2022
+# Advent of Code 2023

-My solutions for the [Advent Of Code](https://adventofcode.com/ "Advent of Code") 2022 challenge written in Haskell
+My solutions for the [Advent Of Code](https://adventofcode.com/ "Advent of Code") 2023 challenge written in Python and Haskell